havelessbemore/dastal/docs/classes/doublylinkedlist.md

 ▸ **push**(`value`: T): *number*

-Inserts the specified element into the end of the list
+Inserts the specified value into the end of the list

 #### Parameters: